Sniffdog/Sniffdogminer/Bin/Ethash-Claymore/Readme!!!.txt

-This version is POOL/SOLO for Ethereum, POOL for Decred, POOL/SOLO for Siacoin, POOL for Lbry, POOL for Pascal.
+This version is POOL/SOLO for Ethereum, POOL for Decred, POOL/SOLO for Siacoin, POOL for Lbry, POOL for Pascal, POOL for Blake2s, POOL for Keccak.

-For AMD cards, Catalyst (Crimson) 15.12 is required for best performance and compatibility.
-You can get very bad results for different drivers version, or miner can fail on startup.
+For old AMD cards, Catalyst (Crimson) 15.12 is required for best performance and compatibility.
 For AMD 4xx/5xx cards (Polaris) you can use any recent drivers.
 For AMD cards, set the following environment variables, especially if you have 2GB cards: